 Your attribute sets will be exported to an attribute set (.rhas) file.

-If you have multiple Event Editor configured in one deployment, then you might need to provide a separate attribute sets folder for each configuration.
+If you have multiple Event Editor configured in one deployment, you may need to provide a separate attribute sets folder for each configuration.
 If not, the same attribute sets will be visible across all configurations.

 - Add the .rhas file you exported in step 6 to the attributeSets folder.

 Your attribute sets can now be accessed by any person using the Event Editor.

 - In a web browser, browse to the Event Editor web app.

 - Click the Edit tab, and click the Add Line Events button .